Best time to go to Cuba

 Carnival of Santiago de Cuba

 Santiago Mamarrachos is regarded as the largest traditional festival in the exotic city of Santiago, the second biggest after Havana.
 With its striking costumes, an explosion of color, rousing dance, local music (congas) sounding from all the corners of the city, and the overall cheerful atmosphere, it is often called the Cuban national holiday.
+The carnival is also an opportunity to release tension through dance and music.
 For Cubans, this is the perfect time to get together and remember their history and community.

 Out of the gate, more conservative elements of society have criticized the carnival in Santiago.
 They complained about the abuse of alcohol, the noise, and general disorder.
 However, to dampen the desires for revolt and uprising against the authorities, the government decided to let these kinds of celebrations take place.
 So, even if just for a few days, people can get a form of distraction, entertainment, and a sense of freedom.